ABM for small B2B sales teams

 ABM without a marketing team

-If you're a founder doing ABM with your sales team, it looks like:
+If you're a founder doing ABM with your sales team:

 - You pick your 30 target accounts